Download a PDF version of the 2025 Program guide

 Mentoring groups are led by a mentor and an associate mentor (where possible), who work as a team to support the learning and development of mentees.
 Mentors are AES Fellows and senior evaluators who have volunteered to act as mentors to a small group of mentees.
 Associate mentors are experienced evaluators seeking to develop skills in mentorship.
 Each mentor will meet with a group of five to seven mentees on an agreed schedule, usually once per month, over the course of ten to twelve months.
 The structure of each group’s mentorship program will be flexible, depending on the mentor’s specialisation focus, facilitation style preferences, and needs and goals of the mentees involved.
 It will be up to the mentor, associate mentor and mentees in each group to negotiate their own mutually agreeable format and common goal.

-The group mentoring program is intended to support an evolving understanding of the needs and expectations of mentees, as well as potential models that would work for the AES membership.
+The peer-group mentoring program is intended to support an evolving understanding of the needs and expectations of mentees, as well as potential models that would work for the AES membership.
 The program was formally evaluated in 2021 and 2022.
-In 2023, a monitoring and feedback strategy will be implemented with a view to continual improvement, and the program will not be formally evaluated.
-The Working Group will consider information and evaluation needs into the future, and will recommend another program evaluation in the future.
+In 2023, a monitoring and feedback strategy was implemented with a view to continual improvement, and the program was formally evaluated.
+The Working Group will consider information and evaluation needs into the future and will recommend another program evaluation in the future.
 Participants of the program may be expected to participate in a future evaluation.

 Mentors confirmed